 What is downtime?

-This can occur for a variety of reasons: From hardware or software issues, an attack by a virus, even a Distributed Denial of Service (DDoS) attack.
-Downtime is often caused by human error, network failure, usage spike, or third-party vendor outages.
+This can occur for a variety of reasons: From hardware or software issues, an attack by a virus, or even a Distributed Denial of Service (DDoS) attack.
+Downtime is often caused by human error, network failure, usage spikes, or third-party vendor outages.

 No matter what the cause may be, it’s something that every tech company is concerned about.
 Extended downtime has the potential to stop business growth in its tracks.
 You could lose both customers and reputation.
 Sound scary?
 Keep reading to learn about the effects of downtime.

 Businesses these days have become dependent on IT operations and the applications and networks that support them.
 While the overall costs of downtime vary from company to company, it’s never a good thing for anyone.
 Let’s go over what kind of negative impact downtime can have on your business.

 One incalculable cost of downtime is the loss of data that can never be recovered.
 For example, systems that collect and store data from outside sources and record them might not be recorded during an outage.
 That means data might be missing from historical records and irreplaceable.
 For companies that rely on analytical software to improve their business decision, losing even a chunk of their data resources due to downtime can cause irreparable damage to their operations and business.

 The downtime might also be the symptom of a larger problem, itself associated with data loss if backups are not properly maintained.
 From hacking attempts to natural disasters to human error, downtime can be caused by all kinds of events.
 Applied Tech, a managed IT provider, lists 12 common vulnerabilities to be aware of, each of which can cause downtime and data loss.

 The loss of irreplaceable data is one of the most rightly costs of downtime.

 Most businesses these days heavily rely on software applications to keep their operations smoothly running.